How To Clean A Cast Iron Skillet and Have It For A Lifetime

 Your best bet is to clean the cookware as soon as you are finished using it.
 Often all you need to do is wipe it out with some paper towels or a clean dry dishcloth.
 DO NOT leave it to soak in the sink, this may cause it to rust.

 If you do need to wash your skillet, hot water and a rough kitchen sponge is usually all you need to get it clean (DO NOT use steel wool or soap).
-For particularly stuck-on food make a gritty paste with coarse sea salt (or kosher salt) and scrub the warm pan with a clean soft dishcloth to exfoliate the stuck-on residue.
+For particularly stuck-on food make a gritty paste with coarse sea salt (or kosher salt) and cooking oil then scrub the warm pan with a clean soft dishcloth to exfoliate the stuck-on residue.
 Once all of the stuck on food has been loosened from the pan, dump out the salt, and wipe out any residual salt and oil with a paper towel or another clean, dry cloth.

 Really stubborn food can also be loosened by boiling water in the pan.
 Add enough water to cover the bottom of the pan and put it on the stove over a low heat, let it come to a boil and simmer, then use a wooden spoon to loosen anything left behind.